Skip to content

 Community

 Wild Oak will remain intentionally small.
-The Lower and Middle Schools will only house up to 54 children between 1st and 8th grades when at full capacity.
-All grades will know each other intimately; classes will eat lunch together, spend free time playing together, and take Afternoon Academy classes together.
+Our Elementary School currently has 31 students between Kindergarten and 5th grade when at full capacity.
+All grades know each other intimately.
+Classes eat lunch together, spend free time playing together, and are in Afterschool together.

-Morning meetings will be student-led, from the agenda to leading the moment for mindfulness.
-All will be expected to be leaders within their classroom community.
+Morning meetings will include moments of mindfulness as well as the school agenda.
+All students will be expected to be leaders within their classroom community.
 Students will learn over time how to effectively be “in community” with one other, and all that that responsibility entails

 Student-Teacher Relationships